Fer-front/creditas-challenge/data-marts/README.md

 ## How to deliver your solution

-Please send us a Google or Microsoft email so that we can share with you a mind map template in which you will design a simplified dimensional data model for the challenge proposed.
+We will share with you a mind map template in which you will design a simplified dimensional data model for the challenge proposed.

 You will receive an invite email to edit this model in the https://coggle.it/ website.